AlternativeFFFF/Alt-F4/submissions/trainperspective/trainperspective.md

 ![](render_420_2.mp4) (If tried to get it smaller, but if it’s still too big I put it on youtube too: https://youtu.be/jq4rL2V5Nss )

 The problem is that images are getting mixed.
 Factorio rendering is multithreaded.
 While one frame is still being written to the pipe, the next one might already start.
 Essentially mixing the pixels of both frames together.
 The fix is to force factorio to wait until the previous frame is rendered before starting the next one.
-This can be done with: “game.set_wait_for_screenshots_to_finish()” every frame.
+This can be done with: [game.set_wait_for_screenshots_to_finish()](https://lua-api.factorio.com/latest/LuaGameScript.html#LuaGameScript.set_wait_for_screenshots_to_finish) every frame.

 This however slows down factorio enough that we no longer can call it real time.
 Although I still have some ideas to speed it up, at this point I spend way too much time on this project already and decided to go with the tried and true method of using replays.
 Factorio has this wonderful feature, it doesn’t check if the content of the mods used during the recording and playback of a replay are the same.
 So first record a replay normally at a normal speed.
 Then edit one of your mods to take screenshots every tick.
 Then when you watch the replay factorio will start taking screenshots.
 That is assuming the changes you made to the mod don’t change the game state.

 Sadly due to using replays I had to cut a few scenes.
 I was going to show how weird it feels to build things from a rotated perspective.
 But it turns out factorio doesn’t save your mouse position in the replay.
 So in the replay the UI follows your mouse at the time of playback, not the position your mouse was when you recorded it.

+This was a fun challenge and I enjoyed confusing the Factorio players.